 According to Arne Schoenbohm, who leads the German Federal Office of Information Security (BSI), EMOTET is the king of malware.
 EMOTET actively attacks many devices in every industry, including small-large businesses, individuals, non-profit organizations, governments, and schools.
 Regarding that, each attack, on average, costs around 1M$.
 If malware had a council, this infamous malware would be the Caesar.
+Thus, the kaiser insists on not relinquishing its crown; although it is an enemy we have known for about ten years, it is still in the wild and actively used even in 2023.

 What is EMOTET?

-Since it uses C&C servers, EMOTET can be upgraded without any visual signs after settling a device, just like any operating system in our daily lives.
+Since it uses C&C servers, EMOTET can be upgraded without any visual signs after settling a device, just like any operating system update in our daily lives.
 However, through its upgrades, EMOTET does not just patch itself.
 It also loads other malware to the device confidentially.

 How Does it Spread?